Run For My Body, Run For My Soul

 I raced competitively (road race, duathlons, triathlons) for 20+ years.

 I workout usually 6 days a week…sometimes 7, sometimes 5.

 I lift weights, bike, pilates in addition to running.

-I take part in group workouts such as Boot Camp and Orange Theory.
+I take part in group workouts for the added social benefit.

 I plan to continue to workout regularly with a primary focus on weight bearing activities.

 I expect walking and swimming will be part of my future activities BUT I plan to stay in the present for as long as possible. : )

 During my competitive years I had a quote on my bulletin board.

 To those who keep pace with the sun,

 I continue to start my day with exercise and predict mornings will continue to be “my time”.
 Never (well almost never) is there a day when I don’t look forward to my workouts.
 Sometimes not a long or fast workout but I always go.
 My motto at this stage in life is ‘something is better than nothing’.